walles/exactype/README.md

 ## TODO for Repeating Backspace
 * OK: Enable the GestureDetector to detect and repetitively report press-and-hold
-* Enable the GestureListener to report holding-delete to Exactype
+* OK: Enable the GestureListener to report holding-delete to Exactype
 * Make sure the GestureListener does *not* report long press / long long press when delete is held
 * Perform word-at-a-time delete when delete is held